 The ryokan had its own baths – one for men and one for women. (and there are no photos… there was nowhere to put the camera!)

 Similar to the bath we used on the ferry to Japan it was communal bathing.
 Although it did throw us that they swapped the baths overnight, so we both got to experience the two different bathing areas that they have.

-By baths I mean a shower area and the hot tub bath that is so common here in Japan.
+By baths, I mean a shower area and the hot tub bath that is so common here in Japan.

 Our beds were rolled up futon mattresses stored in a cupboard.
 Also stashed in the cupboard a yukata each and a jacket.

 Wifi and a TV gave us all the comforts of home.
-Not that we turned the TV on at all.

-We arrived on the train at just after 1pm.
+We arrived on the train at just after 1 pm.
 And headed straight to a coffee shop.
-Check in wasn’t until 3pm, so we drank great coffee and found bad internet connectivity until the rain really really started to come down before we headed in the direction of the ryokan.
+Check-in wasn’t until 3 pm, so we drank great coffee and found bad internet connectivity until the rain really really started to come down before we headed in the direction of the ryokan.
 We’d arrived during a Typhoon!